Cherreads

 Still, he didn't stop.

-Ren stumbled forward as the dense forest gave way to an open clearing.
-His boots struck uneven stone, and the ground beneath him felt solid in a way that the forest never had.
+Until, Ren stumbled forward as the dense forest gave way to an open clearing.

-His body trembled from exhaustion.
-His vision swam as he limped ahead.
+His body trembled from exhaustion, vision swimming as he limped ahead.

 A structure—ancient and crumbling—half swallowed by the land itself.
 Broken pillars jutted from the earth, twisted by time and decay.
 Fragments of walls still stood, defiant against the forest's encroaching grasp.
 Something he had never seen with his own eyes…A ruin.